Choupo-Moting scores four as Bayern Munich hammer Bremer SV 12-0 in DFB Pokal

 Eric Choupo-Moting scored four goals and provided three assists as Bayern Munich battered fifth-tier Bremer SV 12-0 in a DFB Pokal encounter.

-After coming off the bench in the Bavarians' first three matches of the season, Choupo-Moting did not take long to make a statement on his first start in Julian Nagelsmann's team.
+After coming off the bench in the Bavarians' first three matches of the season, Choupo-Moting did not take long to make a statement in his first start in Julian Nagelsmann's team.

 The former Stoke City and PSG forward started the party in Bremen with the opening goal in the eighth minute before assisting Jamal Musiala to double their lead, eight minutes later.